What’s Driving Up Costs for Your Utility Truck Fleet?

 Reduce idling to minimize downtime

-A misconception in the industry is that a truck must be turned on to power all the equipment needed on site.
+One industry misconception is that a truck must be turned on to power all the equipment needed on site.
 But idling a truck often causes more harm than good.

 “With all the new emissions systems on these trucks, idle time is very hard on the Tier 4 engines,” says Dewayne Harris, garage foreman, Cleveland Utilities.
 “Any way that we can cut that idle time back, that’s what we’re looking for.”

-In a 2015 NTEA study, 34 percent of fleet managers reported an average truck engine idle time of three or more hours per day.
-Utility and telecom trucks were the most likely to idle four hours or more per day when looking at all segments of the work truck industry, according to the study.
+In a 2015 NTEA study, 34% of fleet managers reported average truck idle time of three or more hours daily.
+Utility and telecom trucks were the most likely to idle four hours or more per day when looking at all segments of the work truck industry.

 Tier 4 diesel engines aren’t designed to constantly idle.
-In these engines, a diesel particulate filter (DPF) traps soot from engine exhaust gases and must be periodically cleaned through regeneration to maintain emissions reduction performance and fuel efficiency.
+In these engines, a diesel particulate filter (DPF) traps soot from engine exhaust gases.
+This filter must be periodically cleaned through regeneration to maintain emissions reduction performance and fuel efficiency.
 The more a Tier 4 engine idles — such as when it’s used to power air compressors, pumps, hydraulic cranes and other jobsite tools — the more clogged the filter becomes, and the more frequently regeneration is required.

-When a truck goes down for repair or emissions-related issues, it’s typically in the shop for at least a week, which can significantly delay work on projects in the field and impact utility and municipality customers.
+When a truck goes down for repair or emissions-related issues, it’s typically in the shop for at least a week.
+This can significantly delay work on projects in the field and impact utility and municipality customers.